cocafe/vcache-tray/readme.md

 # VCACHE-TRAY

 A tray utility to control dynamic CCD preference of heterogeneous AMD 3D V-Cache CPUs like 7950x3D and 7900x3D.
 Some privileged games ~~(aka.
-GenSh1t )~~ and programs are refused to set affinity, this utility may help to overcome this case to schedule these bad behaved programs to preferred CCD.
+GenSh1t )~~ and programs are refused to set affinity, this utility may help to overcome this case to schedule these bad behaved programs to preferred CCD without locking preferred CCD in BIOS.

 ![](./asset/preview.png)